Another 24 Hours in Vientiane

 Sunset and Dinner

-Vientiane is starting to have a few decent roof-top bar options, ideal for catching the sunset.
-7th Heaven is right alongside the Mekong River on the 7th floor of Le Seine Hotel, which also offers some great food if you are looking for a higher end eating option.
+Vientiane has a growing range of decent roof-top bars, ideal for catching the sunset.
+7th Heaven is right alongside the Mekong River on the 7th floor of Le Seine Hotel, also offers some great food if you are looking for a higher end eating option.
 Another good choice in the centre of Vientiane is The Tipsy Elephant, which sits atop Surestay Hotel.
 There are plenty of street stalls and local restaurants around the area for dinner options.
 Your best bet is to have a wander and follow the aromas to find something you like.
 Downtown Vientiane is easily walkable and the best way to find the local hangouts.

 Looking for more reasons to visit Laos?
 Check out what the world is saying about why you should visit Laos now.